anluke/battleship-game/README.md

 ![Emptry String](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/empty_string.png?raw=true)  ![Word](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/word_error.png?raw=true)

- - The player is not allowed to input an emptry string or a word.
+ - The player is not allowed to input an empty string or a word.
 As seen above the console will print that the number is needed.
  - The code will not continue so **Turn** will freeze for the time being.
- - Console will keep prompting the player for a number and once the number has been input, the game will continue.
+ - The console will keep prompting the player for a number and once the number has been input, the game will continue.

 <br />

 ## Data Model

-Main function of the game is ```print_board``` which automatically creates a **7** by **7** starting from the index **0**.
+The main function of the game is ```print_board``` which automatically creates a **7** by **7** starting from the index **0**.

-I also defined functions to create a random row and and column which are activated automatically and set coordinates for computer's ship.
+I also defined functions to create a random row and column which are activated automatically and set coordinates for the computer's ship.

-The for loop will check for player's input and return a feedback depending on the value.
+The for loop will check for the player's input and return feedback depending on the value.

 ### Future implementations

- - In the future the game could be updated with a larger **Color Coded** battleship board.
+ - In the future, the game could be updated with a larger **Color Coded** battleship board.
- - It could be a multiplayer game consisting of more then 1 player.
+ - It could be a multiplayer game consisting of more than 1 player.
- - I wanted to use the the content that was coveres so far and build something simple and comprehensive.
-Nevertheless,there is definitely more potential to this game.
+ - I wanted to use the learned content and build something simple and comprehensive.
+Nevertheless, there is more potential to this game.

 <br />